 In December 2006 the Redevelopment Authority of Washington County, Pennsylvania issued tax increment financing bonds to finance a portion of the public infrastructure improvements related to the construction of the Tanger outlet center in Washington, PA.
 We received the net proceeds from the bond issuance as reimbursement as we spent funds on qualifying assets as defined in the bond agreement.
-Debt service of these bonds is funded by 80% of the real property taxes assessed within the tax increment financing district and any shortfalls in the debt service are funded by special assessments on the Washington, PA property.
-We have recorded in other liabilities on our consolidated balance sheet approximately \$17.5 million as of March 31, 2009 which represents the funds that we have received and expect to receive from the bonds.
-Associated with this liability is a discount of \$6.1 million representing the difference between the amount received and the total amount of the bonds issued.
-The principal amount of bonds issued totale \$23.6 million, mature in July 2035 and bear interest at an effective rate of 8.10% and a stated rate of 5.45%.
-For the three months ended March 31, 2009, approximately \$354,000 of interest expense related to this bond is included in the consolidated statement of operations.
-Estimated principal reductions over the next five years are expected to approximate \$384,000.
+Debt service of these bonds is funded by 80% of the incremental real property taxes assessed within the tax increment financing district and any shortfalls in the debt service are funded by special assessments on the Washington, PA property.
+We have recorded in other liabilities on our consolidated balance sheet approximately \$17.5 million as of June 30, 2009 which represents the funds that we have received and expect to receive from the bonds issued to this liability is a discount of \$6.1 million representing the difference between the amount received and the total amount of the bonds issued.
+The principal amount of bonds issued totaled \$23.6 million, mature in July 2035 and bear interest at an effective rate of 8.10% and a stated rate of 5.45%.
+For the three and six months ended June 30, 2009, approximately \$354,000 and \$709,000, respectively, of interest expense related to this bond is included in the consolidated statement of operations.
+Estimated principal reductions over the next five years are expected to approximate \$742,000.